As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 Maneuverability

 I can hop out of cabs with my bag in hand, hurry down escalators, and squeeze through closing train doors.
-I have boarded some flights with just seconds to spare before the boarding doors were closed, and I owe this in part to the reduced weight I was carrying.
+I had boarded some flights with just seconds to spare before the boarding doors were closed, and I owe this in part to the reduced weight I was carrying.

 Simplicity

-As someone who isn’t particularly fashion-forward, ultralight packing reduces the potential shirt/belt/slacks/shoe combinations I can choose from – which to me is great.
+As someone who isn’t particularly fashion-forward, ultralight packing reduces the potential shirt/belt/slacks/shoe combinations I can choose from – which, to me, is great.

 Adaptability

-On an airplane, my bag can fit just in about any nook or cranny in an overhead bin or even underneath the seat in front of me and I’ve never had to gate check it due to the overhead bins being full.
+On an airplane, my bag can fit just in about any nook or cranny in an overhead bin or even underneath the seat in front of me, and I’ve never had to gate check it due to the overhead bins being full.

 Drawbacks of Ultralight Business Travel